 Any of the 680 million users of online learning platforms worldwide in 2022 who have tried to learn IT will know that it can be a bit of a challenge.
-The internet is filled with tutorials, articles, and videos on how to do everything from setting up a website to coding an iPhone app.
+The internet is filled with tutorials, articles, and videos on how to do everything from setting up a small business phone service to coding an iPhone app.
 It can be overwhelming trying to figure out which resources are worth your time and which ones will actually help you learn something new.

 This poses a challenge for online IT training course creators, who now have to not only create great content, but also figure out how to make that content digestible and effective for students.
 To help them out, we’ve put together five tips for creating online IT training courses that actually work!